How to Create a Leads Scoring Model: Definitive Guide

 What is a leads scoring model?

-Leads Scoring Model is merely a methodology where we train machine learning models to learn from historical data.
-In our example, the model will learn to classify leads in two states - "will convert" and "will not convert."
+A lead scoring model is a methodology where we train machine learning models to learn from historical data.
+In our example, the model will learn to classify leads in two states – “will convert” and “will not convert.”
 It will also understand what influences the leads to convert.
+This lead scoring formula helps you decide which leads will most likely turn into a customer.
+Using a lead scoring model, you can define a lead scoring threshold, and enable your team to focus on relevant leads.

-If your team has many leads but not enough resources to pursue them all, you must prioritize your sales teams' time and give them the best possible leads.
-That will mean the leads with the highest probability to convert.
+If your team has many leads but not enough resources to pursue them all, you must prioritize your sales teams’ time.
+Using good lead scoring criteria helps you give them the best possible leads.
+Those are the leads with the highest probability to convert.
+Explicit lead scoring helps you refine your sales approach, and prioritize your leads.
+Advanced lead scoring using no-code machine learning will bolster your sales processes.

 Dataset for leads scoring model

-When you acquire the lead, it commonly includes information like:
+When you acquire the lead, it usually includes information like:

 • Source of origin